kallaway/100-days-of-code/r1-log.md

 ### R1D34
 Worked on the deployment of my #django #postgres #javascript project on a PaaS.
 Demo will be ready soon.

+### R1D35
+Working with the forest cover #MachineLearning  project.
+Learning #Docker  while the model is being trained :)